More STM32G0xx supported!

 - BSD three-clause license.

-- These softwares are actively developed and maintained.
+- These software are actively developed and maintained.